16 Earnings management

 [1] 1.322284e-07

 We embed binom.test() in a small function (binom_test()) that will be convenient in our analysis.
-Absent a reason to expect over-rejection or under-rejection a priori, it makes sense to consider two-sided test statistics against a null hypothesis that the rejection rate equals the size of the test.
+Without an a priori reason to expect over-rejection or under-rejection, it makes sense to consider two-sided test statistics against a null hypothesis that the rejection rate equals the size of the test.
 Such statistics are returned by binom.test() by default.

 binom_test <- function(x, p) {